open-telemetry/opentelemetry-dotnet/docs/logs/getting-started-aspnetcore/README.md

 Update the `Program.cs` file with the code from [Program.cs](./Program.cs).

-Run the application again (using `dotnet run`) and then browse to the URL shown in the console for your application (e.g. `http://localhost:5000`).
-You should see the logs output from the console.
+Run the application (using `dotnet run`) and then browse to the URL shown in the console for your application (e.g. `http://localhost:5000`).
+You should see the logs output from the console:

 ```text
 LogRecord.Timestamp:               2023-09-06T22:59:17.9787564Z